Olympics-German athletes' group urges IOC to investigate Peng's safety

 Athleten Deutschland also called upon the IOC to make the protection of athletes its first priority and to ensure the safety of athletes at the Beijing Games.

-The group also urged the IOC to commit to human rights and implement a human rights strategy, and to push China for assurances on human rights at the Winter Games.
+The group also urged the IOC to commit to human rights and implement a rights strategy, and to push China for assurances on the issue at the Winter Games.

+The IOC declined to respond to Athleten Deutschland's requests, saying it had nothing to add to last week's statement.

 (Reporting by Manasi Pathak in Bengaluru; Editing by Angus MacSwan)